Tigt/guttersnipe/_drafts/thesis.md

   * Influenced by comic strips or comic books; designed for the printed page
   * They're presented as monolithic images stuffed into `<img src>`.
 This isn't great.
     - Inaccessible: nobody in comics uses `alt` correctly but it wouldn't work anyway
-    - Uncrawable: well Google can tell you what the comic's number is, as if you knew that
+    - Unsearchable: well, Google can tell you what the comic's number is, as if you knew that
     - Unextendable without heavyweight tech like OCR and image analysis
     - Transcripts attempt to alleviate this, but are second-class citizens and rarely-used
     - Miserable on phones
     - Zoom and pan is largely unavoidable the way comics are currently set up.
 And we KNOW people hate vertical & horizontal scrolling together.
     - Generally terrible navigation designed for mouse pointers
-    - Existing comics that adapt to mobile
+  * Existing comics that adapt to mobile
       - Dinosaur Comics
-      - xkcd (note the faked title text)
+      - xkcd (note the "title" text)
-      - Smackjeeves Viewer, which is an approach Marvel is taking
+      - Smackjeeves Viewer, which is an approach ComiXology is taking
       - All of these are merely retrofits.
 In fact, the "guided view" doesn't need the "full size" at all
 3. Responsive comics
   * Existing solutions to responsive comics
-    - The examples
+    - The examples (Mozilla hackathon, etc.)
     - Canvas-in, not content-out
     - Adapting existing comics made for the printed page
     - Panel relationships are too important to be treated like line breaks.
-(BONE example)
-    - The page model is too important to leave behind; sudden reveals, etc.
+    - The page model has plenty of value; sudden reveals, etc.
   * Newspaper Sunday strips
     - A solution to a problem much like responsive web design
     - The fatal flaw of lack of creator control